Get Your Site on the First Page of Google--SEO 101

 - Find high-quality forums where there is a discussion of topics relevant to what your site offers, and post valuable information, with a link to your site.
 Look for forums with plenty of traffic. and, if possible, do a posting that is a bit controversial, or at least worthy of responses, so that your link will repeat.

-- Use social media like Facebook and Twitter.
-(Note: A 2012 study by Branded3 asserts that there is a correlation between Twitter shares of your url and your Google page rankings!)
+- Use social media.
+With nearly 2 billion users, Facebook has the power to influence your credibility if a lot of people are sharing a link to your site.
+A 2012 study by Branded3 asserts that there is a correlation between Twitter shares of your url and your Google page rankings!

 - Submit articles to StumbleUpon (More information here)